eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 # Explorer Path

-In this Phase, you, as a provider, will create a Digital Product Passport (DPP) for a specific Part of the Arena-X Car.
+In this Path, you, as a provider, will create a Digital Product Passport (DPP) for a specific Part of the Arena-X Car.
 For this purpose, you will use [HTTPie](https://httpie.io/app), a user-friendly tool for sending and receiving HTTP requests.

 ##### Duration: 45 mins